VPN for Online Banking (2026): safer logins, fewer fraud flags, and a cleaner travel setup

 FAQ

-Should I always use a VPN for online banking?
+Should I use a VPN for online banking on public Wi-Fi?

 Is split tunnelling a good idea for banking?

-Usually no for the banking app itself.
-Keep the banking app fully inside the tunnel if you are using the VPN for that session.
+Usually not for the banking app itself.
+If you are using a VPN for that banking session, keep the banking app fully inside the tunnel.
 Split tunnelling is more useful for less sensitive apps.